sumkincpp/ltm-agent/README.md

 # Little Thinking Model (LTM)

-**Little Thinking Model (LTM)** is an agentic system built on Google's ADK framework that implements multi-agent design patterns.
+**Little Thinking Model (LTM)** is an agentic system built on Google's ADK that implements iterative multi-step reasoning with verification of user constraints.

 It combines: